Snow Cake: Production

 The screenwriter, Angela Pell, wrote the role of Alex Hughes with Rickman in mind.
 It was also Rickman who read the script and made sure Weaver (fellow Galaxy Quest co-star) was contacted about the role of Linda Freeman.
 Both Rickman and Weaver were runners-up at the Seattle International Film Festival for the respective prizes of Best Actor and Best Actress.

 During the course of making the movie, Weaver researched the subject of autism and was coached by Ros Blackburn, a woman with the condition who is also an author and speaker about autism and Asperger's syndrome.
 Alan Rickman chose not to research the subject of autism in order to make his character have an impact/shock when facing Linda.

+Snow Cake was filmed in the Northern Ontario Canada communities of Wawa, Kapuskasing, and White River, and on Michipicoten Island in Lake Superior, plus the Southern Ontario offices of The Hamilton Spectator.

 Release

-The film was screened and discussed at Autism Cymru 2nd international conference in May 2006 as well as the Edinburgh International Film Festival, Tribeca Film Festival, Toronto International Film Festival, Seattle International Film Festival, among others.
+The film was screened and discussed at Autism Cymru's 2nd international conference in May 2006, as well as the Edinburgh International Film Festival, Tribeca Film Festival, Toronto International Film Festival, and Seattle International Film Festival, among others.
 It was also the opening night screening for the Berlin Film Festival.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 65% based on 63 reviews, with an average rating of 6.09/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 63% based on 63 reviews, with an average rating of 6.09/10.
 The website's critics consensus reads: "Sigourney Weaver gracefully undertakes a difficult role, while the rest of the cast lifts the histrionic plot into something worthwhile."

-Awards & nominations
+Awards and nominations

 The film was nominated in four categories at the 27th Genie Awards in 2007: